-1.0 SITE DESCRIPTION AND PROPOSAL
+1.0 SITE, CONTEXT AND PROPOSAL

-- 1.1 The application site is a field to the east of Back Lane, Newton on Ouse to the south of Bravener Court and opposite the junction with Sills Lane.
-The site is fronted by a highway verge 3m to 8m in width with a hedgerow fronting the site and a number of trees on the verge and within the application site.
+- 1.1 The application site is a field to the east of Back Lane, Newton-on-Ouse to the south of Bravener Court and opposite the junction with Sills Lane.
+The site is fronted by a highway verge some parts of which are used at times for parking.
+The verge varies in width from 3m to 8m with a hedgerow fronting the site and a number of trees on the verge and within the application site.
 To the south of the site is a pond which relates to historical pits and filled ground and allotment gardens. - 1.2 The application proposes three dwellings served by a single access point which currently is a field access.
 Plot 1 is located to the south of the site with Plot 3 located closest to Bravener Court.
-Plots 1 and 2 are proposed to be 4 bedroom, two storey houses, although of different designs whereas Plot 3 is proposed as a 3 bedroom, dormer bungalow. - 1.3 The application proposes to fell two of the wild cherry trees under the existing TPO and enhance the hedgerow to form the access and allow the development to be built. - 1.4 Amended plans were received on 24 November 2016 making the following amendments: - Plot 1 The garage portion has now been aligned to the rear gable so reducing the overall depth of the house allowing roof configurations to be rationalised affording also a better plot placement in relation to the garden space around the footprint. - Plot 2 The hall between the house and garage has been removed reducing the width of the house and the overall plot width this adjustment giving more room for Plot 3. - Plot 3 The adjustment to the width of Plot 2 has allowed the relocation of the Plot 3 dormer bungalow such that it is now clear of the boundary tree canopy and has more garden space around the footprint
+Plots 1 and 2 are proposed to be four bedroom, two-storey houses, although of different designs whereas Plot 3 is proposed as a three bedroom dormer bungalow. - 1.3 The application proposes to fell two of the wild cherry trees that are within the field to allow the development to be built. - 1.4 Amended plans were received on 24 November 2016 making the following amendments:

+Plot 1 - The garage portion has now been aligned to the rear gable so reducing the overall depth of the house - allowing roof configurations to be rationalised - affording also a better plot placement in relation to the garden space around the footprint.

+Plot 2 - The hall between the house and garage has been removed reducing the width of the house and the overall plot width - this adjustment giving more room for Plot 3.

+Plot 3 - The adjustment to the width of Plot 2 has allowed the relocation of the Plot 3 dormer bungalow such that it is now clear of the boundary tree canopy and has more garden space around the footprint